List of flower bulbs

 List of flower bulbs is a list of flowering plants which come from ornamental bulbs.
 Most flower bulbs produce perennial flowers and in cold zones the bulbs are left in the ground year-round.

 Bulb planting

 Flowering plant bulbs are planted beneath the surface of the earth.
 The bulbs need some exposure to cold temperatures for 12 to 14 weeks in order to bloom.
 Flower bulbs are generally planted in the fall in colder climates.
 The bulbs go dormant in the winter but they continue to absorb water and nutrients from the soil and they develop roots.
 Most bulbs produce perennial flowers.
 Occasionally certain bulbs become crowded in the ground and they must be removed and separated.
 These include: amaryllis (Hippeastrum spp.) and cyclamen (Cyclamen persicum).

 Warm weather

-Some flower bulbs do well in hot climates: Lillies, Caladiums, Dahlias, Gladiolus, Narcissus (plant) and daffodils.
+Some flower bulbs do well in hot climates: Lilies, Caladiums, Dahlias, Gladiolus, Narcissus (plant) and daffodils.
 To grow cold weather flower bulbs like Tulips and crocus in hot climates, gardeners must dig up the bulbs and store them in the cold for 3-4 months before replanting.